ExtendRealityLtd/Tilia.Interactions.Controllables.Unity/Documentation/HowToGuides/CreatingASlider/README.md

 ### Step 2

-Right click on the `Slider` GameObjet, select `3D Object -> Cube` and change the Transform properties to:
+Right click on the `Slider` GameObject, select `3D Object -> Cube` and change the Transform properties to:

 * Scale: `X = 1.11, Y = 0.01, Z = 0.02`